stelace/stelace/README.md

     sudo apt-get install mysql-server

+> Recommended version: 5.7

-- Enter your identifiers (the following parameters can be used in dev environment)
+Enter your identifiers (the following parameters can be used in dev environment):
 > user: root
 password: [pwd]